NoorMajdoub/Video_summarizer/README.md

 ## 📬 Contribution & Feedback

 Pull requests and feature ideas are welcome!
-If you encounter any bugs or have suggestions, feel free to open an issue.
+If you encounter any bugs or have suggestions, feel free to open an issue, would love any ideas on how to make this (more ) usable.